soilspectroscopy/ossl-manual/docs/020-soilspec_tools_users.md

 ## Soil Spectroscopy software

-Open source and commercial software used to process soil spectral scans.
+Open source and commercial software used to process soil spectral measurements.
 See also this [detailed review of software used for soil spectroscopy](https://soilspectroscopy.org/soil-spectroscopy-state-of-the-art-open-source-software/).
 Even more in-depth review of R packages used for soil spectroscopy can be found in @malone2021soil.
 A list of available R packages for processing and analyzing spectral data:

 ### opusreader2